Homeless Hotspots in Brisbane. A Brisbane City Council Strategic Response

 The Brisbane City Council (BCC) Access and Equity Team developed a Homeless Strategy in January 2008 to relocate rough sleepers in a Brisbane riverside park to safer accommodation.

-Working in partnership with the community sector, and the Queensland Department of Housing and the Department of Communities, this strategy was aimed at reducing the public health and safety issues including the health and safety issues of the homeless people.
+Working in partnership with the community sector, and the former Queensland Department of Housing and the Department of Communities, this strategy was aimed at reducing the public health and safety issues including the health and safety issues of the homeless people.

 These residing in the park are complex clients with a mix of issues including chronic alcohol and drug use, domestic violence issues, mental illness, long term homelessness as well as physical health issues.
 They are very vulnerable and the immediate, quick response required both support services and crisis accommodation, so that safer options were made available while longer term housing and support could be sourced.